cagix/pandoc-thesis/README.md

 ## Usage Example

 1. Maintain your references in [`references.bib`]

-2. Put the title of your thesis, your name and other meta information in [`md/metadata.yaml`]
+2. Put the title of your thesis, your name and other meta information into the YAML header of [`thesis.md`]

-3. Adjust optional definitions in [`md/metadata.yaml`] to your needs:
+3. Adjust optional definitions in the YAML header of [`thesis.md`] to your needs:

     -   Disable extras like `abstract-*` or `acknowledgements` or `restrictionnote`: Remove or comment this optional definitions
     -   Modify content (text) of optional definitions like `abstract-*` or `acknowledgements` or `restrictionnote`
-    -   If you like Eisvogel but want a more useful`^W`conventional page header (i.e. chapter/section instead of the thesis title) activate (i.e. remove comment in front of) `headeralternative`
+    -   If you like Eisvogel but want a more useful`^W`conventional page header (i.e. chapter/section instead of the thesis title) activate (i.e. remove the comment mark in front of) `headeralternative`

-4. Fill the markdown files under [`md/`] with your content
+4. Put your content into the markdown file [`thesis.md`]

-    -   The default files in the folder [`md/`] correspond to a typical structure of a scientific thesis (see also `@Balzert2017`: *Balzert et al.* "Wissenschaftliches Arbeiten", Springer, 2017).
+    The default chapters correspond to a typical structure of a scientific thesis (see also `@Balzert2017`: *Balzert et al.* "Wissenschaftliches Arbeiten", Springer, 2017).
 You can just use this as starting point for your work ...

-        *Hint*: You will find some help regarding the use of Markdown in [`md/introduction.md`] as well as typical number of pages for each chapter in the comment section of each file.
+    *Hint*: You will find some help regarding the use of Markdown in the first chapter of [`thesis.md`] as well as typical number of pages for each chapter in the comment section of each file.
-    -   In case you see need for an other layout, please do not forget to reflect the changed filenames in [`Makefile`].

 5. Pandoc uses per default the *Chicago Manual of Style* for citations (cf. [pandoc.org/MANUAL.html#citations]).

-You can search [zotero.org/styles] or [editor.citationstyles.org/searchByName] for alternative style definitions, download the corresponding `.csl` file to your project folder and activate the style in the [`Makefile`] (option `--csl=XXX.csl`).
+    You can search [zotero.org/styles] or [editor.citationstyles.org/searchByName] for alternative style definitions, download the corresponding `.csl` file to your project folder and activate the style in the corresponding default file, i.e. [`eisvogel.yaml`] or [`simple.yaml`] (option `csl: XXX.csl` at the bottom of the file).

 6. Build the thesis:

     -   Using the simple layout: `make simple`
     -   Using Eisvogel: `make eisvogel`

 7. Clean up:

     -   To remove temporary (generated) filed: `make clean`
     -   To also remove the generated thesis (PDF): `make distclean`